Production of The Lord of the Rings film series: Scale

-Large and small scale doubles were used in many other scenes, while entire duplicates of certain sets (including Bag End in Hobbiton) were built at two different scales so that the characters would appear to be the appropriate sizes.
-At one point in the film, Frodo runs along a corridor in Bag End, followed by Gandalf (played by Ian McKellen).
-Wood and McKellen were filmed in separate versions of the same corridor, built at two different scales; these two separate shots were then combined to create a shot of the two actors apparently in the same corridor.

-Forced perspective was also employed, so that it would look as though the short Hobbits were interacting with taller Men and Elves.
-Surprising the makers of the film, the simple act of kneeling down was used to great effect.
-Some actors wore oversized costumes to make average-sized actors look small; numerous scale doubles were disguised with costumes (and even latex faces for the Hobbit doubles); close-ups were often avoided, and numerous back shots were used.

 Miniatures

 Weta coined the term "bigature" for the 72 large miniatures produced for the film, in reference to their extreme size.
 Out of around six of the shooting crews, there was one specifically devoted to filming on the miniatures, working continuously for years until the end of The Return of the King.
 Such miniatures include the 1:4 scale for Helm's Deep, which alongside Khazad-dûm and Osgiliath, was one of the first built.
-Most sets were constructed to allow compositing with the models and matte paintings, and also built in sections to make them easier to travel with, as the miniatures were not built in the studio where they would later be shot.
-Each of these "bigatures" were required to have an extreme amount of detail, as the cameras were filming within inches of the masterpieces in hopes of using cinematography to make the sets look as realistic as possible.
+Most sets were constructed to allow compositing with the models and matte paintings, and were built in sections to make them easier to travel with.
+Each of these "bigatures" were required to have an extreme amount of detail, as the cameras were filming within inches of the masterpieces to make the sets look as realistic as possible.
 Notable examples include the Argonath, Minas Tirith, the tower and caverns of Isengard, Barad-dûr, the trees of Lothlórien and Fangorn Forest and the Black Gate.
 Alex Funke led the motion control camera rigs, and John Baster and Mary Maclahlan led the building of the miniatures.
-The miniatures unit worked more than any other special effects crew, labouring for over 1,000 days.
+The miniatures unit worked more than any other special effects crew, labouring for over 900 days.